 The Accountant Centre, a great feature of QuickBooks Accountant, streamlines workflow by providing one-click access to the tools and resources accounting professionals use most.
-While it is possible to access all the functions in the Accountant Centre without it, the centralisation, customisability and one-click access of these functions makes it very popular among accounting professionals.
+While it is possible to access all the functions in the Accountant Centre via the Accountant menu, the Accountant Centre acts as a hub and one- click access of these functions makes it very popular among accounting professionals.
+Accountants are able to customise the tools displayed to have quick access to those most used.